MicroEJ/docs/ApplicationDeveloperGuide/runtime.rst

 .. code-block::

+    SOAR-L ERROR :
-    Unsupported access to the Class instance of a primitive type (found 'boolean.class' in method 'com.mycompany.MyClass.myMethod()void')
+    [M79] - Unsupported access to the Class instance of a primitive type (found 'boolean.class' in method 'com.mycompany.MyClass.myMethod()void')

 On Architecture ``7.x`` you will get the following default error message: